jhollinger/grape-activerecord/README.md

     require "bundler/setup"
     require "grape/activerecord/rake"

+    # NOTE If you set a custom db config in your app, you'll need to set it in your Rakefile too
+    # Grape::ActiveRecord.database_file = "elsewhere/db.yml"

     namespace :db do
       # Some db tasks require your app code to be loaded
       task :environment do